chewbeckie/Outbreak_EnrichmentCulture/README.md

 ### `data` contents
 #### input_files
-* csv runtables containing the paths to sequencing files used in the workflow
+* directory contains runtables that detail the locations and sample ID of the HiC, short-read and long-read dataset for this project on the UTS HPC computer
 #### results
 * abricate antimicrobial gene screening results
 * checkM genome quality assessment graphs
 * mlplasmid prediction results
 * PlsDB plasmid identification results

-#### input_files
-directory contains runtables that detail the locations and sample ID of the HiC, short-read and long-read dataset for this project on the UTS HPC computer

 ### Log
 * *28 Aug 2020*
     * added workflow for long-read assembly (`script/assembly-metaflye_and_polish.nf`)
-    * added workflow for short-read mapping aSnd binning (`script/shortrd-map_and_bin.nf`)
+    * added workflow for short-read mapping and binning (`script/shortrd-map_and_bin.nf`)

 * *1 Sep 2020*
     * modified `shortrd-map_and_bin.nf` to take each of SH/WG set at a time